And we are back having more fun than a human being should be allowed to have.

 You had better dial it back.

-You're gonna really tick off the independence.
+You're going to really tick off the independents.

 You just can't speak the way you're speaking.